Break-Even Point

 21,000 / 350 = 60 units

-As you can see from both the above scenarios, the breakeven point will be the same.
+As you can see from the scenarios above, the breakeven point will be the same.
 There are advantages and disadvantages to both changes.
-If the business moves, there will be costs in moving, and existing customers may not visit.
-If they increase the sales price, they may lose sales due to competition.
+If the business moves, there will be moving costs, and existing customers may not visit.
+If they raise the sales price, they may lose sales to competitors.

 Advantages of Break-Even Analysis

 Break-even analysis is a very important tool for any small business owner.
-This is because break-even analysis can help you to understand your business’s financial situation and make informed decisions about how to improve it. break-even analysis involves calculating your business’s break-even, which is the point at which your business makes enough money to cover its costs.
+This is because break-even analysis can help you understand your business’s financial situation and make informed decisions to improve it.
+Break-even analysis involves calculating your business’s break-even point, which is the point at which your business makes enough money to cover its costs.

-This information can be very useful when it comes to setting prices, making investment decisions, and planning for the future. break-even analysis can also help you to identify areas where your business is not performing as well as it could be so that you can take steps to improve it.
+This information can be very useful for setting prices, making investment decisions, and planning for the future.
+Break-even analysis can also help you to identify areas where your business is not performing as well as it could be, so that you can take steps to improve it.

 Here is a quick list of advantages: